 This report is designed to provide an overview of the Library's finances for those with an interest in this area.
-Questions concerning any of the information found in this repost or requests for additional information should contact the Director of Finance, Public Library of Charlotte & Mecklenburg County, 310 N. Tryon St, Charlotte, NC 28202.
+Questions concerning any of the information found in this repost or requests for additional information should contact the Chief Capacity Officer, Public Library of Charlotte & Mecklenburg County, 310 N. Tryon St, Charlotte, NC 28202.